 Even though there are popular hotbeds for gambling entertainment within the United States such as Las Vegas, Atlantic City, Reno, and others, there have also been some very restrictive laws in play.
 Online sports betting is in its infancy in America due to these restrictive laws.
 They have changed recently, so here’s a look at the three most prominent regulations which were largely responsible for the boom in offshore sportsbooks for US players in the first place.

 Technically known as the Interstate Wire Act, this is a piece of government legislation passed in 1961 that made it illegal for anyone in America to knowingly accept wagers via a wire (which at the time only included telephones).
 The law has evolved over time to include Internet gambling, with its application evolving even more in recent years.
 Until 2011, the law prohibited all forms of domestic online wagering, including online sports wagers.

 After the 2011 DOJ formal opinion was issued, the law only kept sports related wagering on the hook.
 However, after the 2018 repeal of PASPA, the law now only outlaws online interstate wagering.

-Since the modification of the Wire Act’s application, state-based online casino, poker, and sports gambling are now permitted within the states that pass the appropriate legislation to legalize and regulate it.
+Since the modification of the Wire Act’s application, state-based online casino, poker, and sports gambling are now permitted within the states that allow gambling and have passed appropriate legislation to legalize and regulate it.
 The Federal Wire Act does not and never has prohibited offshore online sports betting.